-When you are a software provider, it’s always about choosing right partners.
-You ideally want to partner with a large company which has huge focus in your area of expertise.
+When you are a software provider, it’s always about choosing the right partners.
+You ideally want to partner with a large company which has a huge focus in your area of expertise.
 Nokia had the first working smartphone os and developer ecosystem.
-But traditionally it is not the most developer friendly company.
+But traditionally it is not the most developer-friendly company.
 If you hear all the noises coming out of Nokia, that’s changing fast.
-I met Stephan Elop last month as part of developer meet in India and one thing that impressed me the most was their single minded focus on building smartphone developer ecosystem around their WP7 phones.
+I met Stephan Elop last month as part of a developer meeting in India and one thing that impressed me the most was their single-minded focus on building a smartphone developer ecosystem around their WP7 phones.
 I think today is the best time to partner with Nokia and Microsoft when they are just starting on this new path.

 What do you think?